 Many people even as young kids are able to recognize right from wrong, despite seeing their parent’s bad choices in life, and still choose to live their lives in a healthier, and more productive manner.
 However, that’s not always the case, and many children view the decision making of their parents as right, good judgement, and of good moral value.
 They think of their parents as knowing better than to make bad choices.
 They automatically assume that what their parents do is generally right, and the way that things are supposed to be done.
 Therefore, they grow up making bad choices, tending to blame others for their wrongdoings, instead of learning from their parent’s mistakes.

-It’s important that when and if we become parents, we care about the decisions we make, that we think before we act, make good choices, and act as good role models to those that love us, respect us, and look up to us, and even more so than for people that aren’t parents.
+It’s important that when and if we become parents, we care about the decisions we make, that we think before we act, make good choices, and act as good role models to those who love us, respect us, and look up to us.
 Children look up to adults and generally think of them as role models.
-Many kids aren’t strong or resilient enough to differ between who is a good person to look up to and who isn’t.
+Many kids aren’t strong or resilient enough to differ between who’s a good person to look up to and who isn’t.
 Especially, when they’re very young.
 This is merely another great reason to always be the best version of ourselves.

 Our actions in life can either make others become better people or they can set bad examples which others might learn from.
 It’s important to care about owning up to things when you’re wrong, try to learn from your bad decisions, and not make them again.
 It’s important that every person strives to become better, and throughout their journey in life.
 Growing and becoming a better person doesn’t stop for anyone, despite a person’s age, and despite how much they’ve already learned.
 We can all improve in different areas in life, but owning up, and admitting to wrongdoings is truly a big deal when it comes to growing as individuals.

 - How Compatible Are You and Your Partner? - June 29, 2021

 - 5 Reasons He Only Wants You When He Can’t Have You - April 13, 2021

 - 6 Ways to Give Your New Relationship Your All - November 12, 2020